0xPraedico/Q4_Sol_rached/metamemV0.3/README.md

 ### 1. Index Creation
 - Users can select underlying tokens to compose an index.
-- The program handles the required token swaps, deposits them into a vault, and mints the corresponding index token.
+- The program handles the required token swaps, deposits them into an index vault.

 ### 2. Redeem Process
-- Burn an index token to redeem the underlying assets.
+- Withdraw the underlying tokens
 - Reverse swaps are automatically performed to return to the original currency or token.

 ### Fee Management